ralflici/ovpn-backports/README.md

 ### Kernel versions

-The module should successfully load and run kernel selftests on the following distributions:
+The module was compiled and tested on the following distributions:
- - Ubuntu 20.04
- - Ubuntu 22.04
+ - Ubuntu 20.04, 22.04, 24.04
- - Debian 12.10
- - Debian 11.6
+ - Debian 11, 12
- - RHEL 10.0
- - RHEL 9.0 - 9.5
+ - RHEL 8, 9, 10
- - RHEL 8.10
+ - openSUSE Tumbleweed/Slowroll
+ - openSUSE SLE 15